SehwanHong/Artificial-Intelligence/ToNN/ViT/index.md

 ### Hybrid Architecture.

 The input sequence can be formed from feature maps of a CNN.
-In this hybrid model, the patch embedding proejction is applied to patches extracted from a CNN feature map.
+In this hybrid model, the patch embedding projection is applied to patches extracted from a CNN feature map.

 ## Fine-Tuning and Higher Resolution